bitovi/bitops/docs/development/local-plugin-creation.md

             default: foo_value
 ```

 Next, create a simple `deploy.sh` script.
-This script does some checks and shows how to use some of the available environment variables then outputs a configuration value defined by the `bitops.schema.yaml`.
+This script does some checks and shows how to use some of the system `BITOPS_` available environment variables then outputs configuration values defined by the `bitops.schema.yaml` in `cli` and `options` sections.
 ```sh
 #!/bin/bash
 set -ex